Art-Sells/Arells/Build-Notes.md

 ## Arells 2.0
 - SiteMap/s
 - Connect NFTs <-> NFTs Function
-- Pages separated like so: own/address (if not signed up) store-name/own/address{redirects-if-connected} (if signed-up), store-name/asset/address
+- Pages separated like so: store-name/asset/address
 - Connect Address to Profile-LogIn.
 If Address connected to Profile/Automatically logs you in
 - Research Upgradable SmartContracts (through OpenZeppelin)